bitcoindevkit/bitcoindevkit.org/content/blog/2021/spending_policy_demo.md

 `wsh(thresh(3,pk(Alice),s:pk(Bob),s:pk(Carol),sdv:older(2)))`

-This descriptor requires spending transaction inputs must be signed by all three signers, or by two signers ~17mins (512*2 seconds) after being included in a bitcoin block.
+This descriptor requires spending transaction inputs must be signed by all three signers, or by two signers and the spent UTXOs must be older than two blocks.

 Each participant's descriptor only uses their own XPRV key plus the XPUB keys of the other participants.